 On the flip side, what is a tenant to do when faced with a listing that requires an additional pet deposit?
 That can be touchy, but as the tenant’s agent I use the “education with a subtle threat” approach with the listing agent.
 Education: “Did you know that what the landlord is asking is illegal in New Jersey?”
 Threat: “You realize, of course, that the tenant can turn around and report everyone to the rental commission for this, and I’m protecting my butt with an ‘I told you so’ letter in my file?”
 That usually works pretty well.

-Sometimes I do not prevail, and the prospective tenant is faced with either paying the additional deposit or losing a rental that meets her needs perfectly.
-In that case I explain the situation to her in detail, comment that a deposit is fully refundable if her pup barely moves for the duration of the lease term, and let her make the final decision.
+Sometimes I do not prevail, and the prospective tenants are faced with either paying the additional deposit or losing a rental that meets their needs perfectly.
+In that case I explain the situation to them in detail, comment that a deposit is fully refundable if their doggo barely moves for the duration of the lease term, and let them make the final decision.
 I then write the butt-covering “I told you so” letter to the listing agent.

 Get yourself educated

 Landlords and tenants: when in doubt, refer to the New Jersey Truth in Renting Guide that all landlords are required to give tenants by law.
 The relevant pet deposit section is on page 12 of the guide, which can be viewed and downloaded here.

 In the minds of many, our furry little companions are more like family members than pets.
 Let’s treat their needs with dignity and not quibble over deposits for their, um, deposits.